StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/BackendGraphics/WebGL.md

 ---
 layout: default
 title: BackendGraphics.WebGL
 description: WebGL is used for rendering.
 This is used by default on Web.
+(No longer supported)
 ---
 # [BackendGraphics]({{site.url}}/preview/Pages/StereoKit/BackendGraphics.html).WebGL